liluyang1999/ComplexNetwork/README.txt

 selection.m ---- Binary tournament selection used in 'EA.m' and 'EA_weighted_fitness.m'

-test_question2.mlx ---- The test process and results about question 2
+test_question2.mlx ---- The running process and results about question 2

-test_question4.mlx ---- The test process and results about question 4
+test_question4.mlx ---- The running process and results about question 4

-test_question5.mlx ---- The test process and results about question 5
+test_question5.mlx ---- The running process and results about question 5

 test_question6.mlx ---- The calculation of functions f1(p), f2(p), f3(p), fw(p) and corresponding graphs about question 6